 One pattern in capital sentencing is that those who murder white people are more likely to be sentenced to death than those who murder black people (blacks who murder whites are the most likely to face execution).
 It can seem deeply unfair, if not racist, for the likelihood of a death sentence to depend on racial factors.

 Death penalty advocates respond by insisting that what an individual murderer deserves is unaffected by how other murderers are treated.
 They add that arbitrariness and discrimination are reasons to reform, not abolish, sentencing procedures.

-Retributivist justifications dominate contemporary politics, but have recently suffered some recent legislative defeats to proceduralist arguments.
+Retributivist justifications dominate contemporary politics, but have recently suffered some legislative defeats to proceduralist arguments.
 Determining whether practical worries about capital punishment trump concerns about potentially treating murders too leniently is thus of great legal and moral significance.